MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 ## Spindle selection

 Milo supports 2 sizes of spindle - 70mm or 65mm.
 These cover the 2 most common spindle sizes for a DIY mill of this type.
-In terms of what you're looking for when buying a spindle you'll want a minimum of 800w of power.
+In terms of what you're looking for when buying a spindle, you'll want a minimum of 800w of power.
 You can then decide how you want to control your spindle - the simplest types are router style spindles which use a switch and or selector knob and provide the easiest way of interfacing with your spindle, and the most complex way involves using a VFD.
 With this setup you have more granular control over your settings, and can use outputs on your control board to control the spindle itself.

 _NOTE_: There are too many styles of spindle to realistically account for, so if the spindle mount doesn't support your spindle then design a new one and send it our way and we may include it as an official user mod.